HomeContactBlogAbout usLinks

 Photos The Cannon Archive

-Several years went by with the Airfield under care and maintenance, it was then decided to return Wyton to the training role with the new Grob Tutor operated by No 5 Air Experience Flight and the University of Cambridge Air Squadron.
+Several years went by with the airfield under care and maintenance, it was then decided to return Wyton to the training role with the new Grob Tutor operated by No. 5 Air Experience Flight and the University of Cambridge Air Squadron.

 English Electric Canberra WK163 B2-6 repaint